-(Pocket-lint) - Facebook launched a "photo transfer tool" last year designed to let you easily transfer images and videos from your profile on the social network to Google Photos and other storage services.
-Facebook first trialed the tool in specific regions like Ireland; now, it's rolling out globally.
+(Pocket-lint) - Facebook offers a "photo transfer tool" that is designed to let you easily transfer images and videos from your profile on the social network to Google Photos and other storage services.

 What is Facebook's photo transfer tool?